wrcarpenter/Equity-Derivative-Models/README.md

 Historical stock price data acquired from Yahoo Finance.
 This can be utilized to calculate volatility.

+Continuously compounding riskless interest rates can be acquired from on-the-run Treasury data via interpolatoin and bootstrapping.

 # To Add

 More granular comparison to Black-Scholes with graphs.